AlekosGaitanakis/csv_analysis/README.md

 # csv_analysis
 csv_analysis is a terminal tool made with rust for:

-    1)printing the csv file,
+    1)Printing the csv file,

-    2)insert a new row for each header,
+    2)Insert a new row for each header,

-    3)delete a specific string from specific column,
+    3)Delete a specific string from specific column,

     4)Sorting

+    5)Specific modification

-    5)delete a file,
+    6)Delete a file,

-    6)exit
+    7)Exit

 To run it: cargo run